 We regularly hold fascinating talks on classical themes, and run clubs, societies and competitions.

-Some talks are organised by our 42 society, such a lecture on ‘How the Roman gods can predict your future’ by Dr Jerry Toner, Director of Studies in classics at Churchill College, Cambridge and an Old Persean, while some are given by students, perhaps as part of their EPQ, such as a presentation assessing evidence that the ancient Greeks had post-traumatic stress disorder.
+Some talks are organised by our 42 society, such as a lecture on ‘How spartan were the Spartans, really? by Professor Paul Cartledge, A.G.Leventis Professor at University of Cambridge, while some are given by students, perhaps as part of their EPQ, such as a presentation assessing evidence that the ancient Greeks had post-traumatic stress disorder.

-Lyceum is the classical society for Years 9 to 11.
+Lyceum is the classical society for Years 9 to Upper Sixth and is run by Sixth Form students.
 Named for Aristotle’s famous philosophical meeting place, the society meets weekly to present, discuss and debate the relationship between the classical and modern worlds, exploring the work of authors, artists, politicians and film makers.